andrewfstratton/quando/docs/running_local_cloud.md

 The instructions below assume that you are using Visual Studio Code, though specifics are generally avoided.

 Run the editor, then:
-1. In a terminal, run pouchdb using `npm run pouchdb`
-    - _Note that the PouchDB log file is in pouchdb/log.txt_
-2. Run Quando:Cloud, in another terminal, with nodemon using `npm run nodemon`
+1. Run Quando, in a terminal, with `python server.py`
+2. In the popup window, choose `Dashboard` or `Inventor` for editing or `Client`
-3. Open a Chrome browser to http://127.0.0.1
+3. If Chrome does not open, then open a Chrome browser to http://127.0.0.1
-    * Note: you can change a user's password (or delete a user) through the PouchDB Control Panel - available through the Dashboard, i.e. at http://127.0.0.1:5984/_utils.

 Note: The client screen can be right clicked to allow you to select already deployed/created scripts - whichever one you open will be reopened next time you open 127.0.0.1/client.
 This can also be done from the kiosk boot, so that a different interaction is loaded next time the PC reboots.